-User Acceptance Testing (UAT) typically involves multiple steps and manual tasks, and takes testers and developers off-task.
+User Acceptance Testing (UAT) typically involves multiple steps and manual tasks, taking testers and developers off-task.
 Using Business Analysts (BA’s) mitigates the UAT challenges slightly.
-Learn how advances in automation are boosting agility, speed and software quality in UAT and DevOps.
+Learn how advances in automation are boosting agility, speed, and software quality in UAT and DevOps.

 Who Owns UAT?

-Any confusion you have over UAT ownership potentially means you’re not moving at the speed that development needs to in order to meet the demands of the business.
+Any confusion you have over UAT ownership potentially means you’re not moving at the speed needed by development to meet the demands of the business.

 Some IT organizations assign UAT to developers.
 This is not ideal, in our view.
-Developers are expensive and don’t necessarily have business user knowledge.
+Developers are expensive and don’t necessarily have business-user knowledge.
 It’s a similar story for testers.
-Testers may be less costly but they typically don’t understand the needs of the business user either.
-It also slows down development when you pull developers and testers away from their core function.
+Testers may be less costly, but they typically don’t understand the needs of the business user.
+Furthermore, development slows down when you pull developers and testers away from their core functions.

-UAT best practice involves using business analysts (BA’s) as test auditors.
-The analysts are ideal user proxies because they understand business semantics and user roles, and user intent.
+UAT best practices include using business analysts (BA’s) as test auditors.
+The analysts are ideal user proxies because they understand business semantics, user roles, and user intent.
 One possible drawback: business analysts tend to cut corners when pushed to repeat the same set of tests time after time

-In our experience these business subject matter experts are often already over-utilized and don’t have the time to test the application completely at the time of request.
-This is not their main job after all.
-As a consequence, there can be numerous bugs caught in production and beyond that, disappointed users.
+In our experience these business subject matter experts are often already over-utilized and don’t have the time to test the application completely when requested.
+Testing is not their main job after all.
+Consequently, numerous bugs can be found in production, resulting in disappointed users.

 Automation to the Rescue

 We can now design UAT so that the BAs express their test scenarios in English, which can then be automated using artificial intelligence, specifically neuro-linguistic programming algorithms.
 The autonomous scripts are immediately sent to specialized IT testers or the BA’s.